rubiojr/sake-tasks/README.markdown

-	sake git:close                           # Delete the current branch and switch back to master sake git:manpages:install                # Install man pages for current git version sake git:open                            # Create a new branch off master sake git:pull                            # Pull new commits from the repository sake git:push                            # Push all changes to the repository sake git:status                          # Show the current status of the checkout sake git:topic                           # Create a new topic branch sake git:update                          # Pull new commits from the repository
+	sake git:close                           # Delete the current branch and switch back to master sake git:manpages:install                # Install man pages for current git version sake git:open                            # Create a new branch off master sake git:publish                         # Push all changes to the SVN repository sake git:pull                            # Pull new commits from the repository sake git:push                            # Push all changes to the repository sake git:rebase                          # Pull new commits from the SVN repository sake git:status                          # Show the current status of the checkout sake git:topic                           # Create a new topic branch sake git:update                          # Pull new commits from the repository